Safe Practice for Critical Care: Implementing Martha's Rule and Empathy Training with AI

 • Nikki (Martha's Rule & Cultural Competency): Learners interact with Nikki, the distressed and angry mother of 13-year-old Noah.
 Noah has suspected sepsis, and his symptoms were initially dismissed by doctors.
 Learners must navigate Nikki's frustration, validate her concerns to escalate care (applying Martha's Rule), and demonstrate cultural competency by compassionately addressing her distress over a missed prayer time.

 • Jane (Dealing with a Frustrated Parent): Learners face Jane, a parent who is highly frustrated because her child's appointment has been delayed and it is taking a long time to be checked out.
-Students must practice under pressure, focusing on active listening, empathy, and providing clear, actionable information to de-escalate the situation.
+They must practice under pressure, focusing on active listening, empathy, and providing clear, actionable information to de-escalate the situation.

 • Sarah (Weight Management): Learners guide Sarah, a protective and defensive mother, through a sensitive routine conversation about her 10-year-old daughter Amelia's recent weight gain.
-Students practice communicating difficult health information clearly and without clinical jargon, ensuring Sarah does not feel blamed or judged, while appropriately offering family-based support referrals.
+They practice communicating difficult health information clearly and without clinical jargon, ensuring Sarah does not feel blamed or judged, while appropriately offering family-based support referrals.

 Conversation begins with Jane